Eye Problems & Symptoms

 Itchy eyes are a main reaction to allergies like Allergic Conjunctivitis but there can be other causes of itchy eyes not related to allergies.
 There are two types of allergies; seasonal and perennial.
 Treatment for allergies can be either prescribed by a doctor or found on store shelves.

-Although it's more common in children, Nystagmus may develop in anyone at anytime.
-Learn what causes this problem and how it's treated and prevented.
+Although it's more common in children, Nystagmus may develop in anyone at any time.
+Learn what causes this problem, and how it's treated and prevented.

 Light sensitivity, or photophobia, plagues many different people for many different reasons.
 But unlike other conditions and diseases, photophobia is a symptom of an underlying cause.
 Learn what causes light sensitivity and how to treat it.